Missions

 The missiological (theology of mission) approach of CBM has earned the respect of many emerging church leaders in the developing world.
 This means that CBM Field Staff and partners contemplate evangelism & church planting, food assistance & community development and peace & justice ministries in an integrated manner rather than as independent initiatives.
 As an example, seminary instruction trains future pastors to engage in the work of food assistance & community development and field staff are prepared to witness to their faith and preach in local churches.

-Currently First Baptist Church sponsors three families that work with CBM the Bill and Janice Dyck and the Waddell family.
-Please take a moment to read their stories below.
+Currently First Baptist Church sponsors three families that work with CBM the Bill and Janice Dyck and Kathryn Scott.
+Please take a moment to read their stories below. https://www.cbmin.org/

 Bill & Janice Dyck – Serving in Bolivia